hdoo42/libft-api/README.md

 # ft-api

 A Rust library for interacting with the 42 API.
-This repository provides the `libft-api` crate for core API client functionality, the `libft-api-derive` crate (though its current functionality is basic addition), and various example applications in the `libft-api/bin` directory.
+This repository provides the `libft-api` crate for core API client functionality

 ## Project Structure